 ‘Why do I write so many letters when I know I’ll never post them?’

 The acting is marvelous.
-Genelia D’souza look-alike Payel Sarkar as Joyeeta Ghosh is very beautiful and keeps the character lovable.
+Payel Sarkar, a Genelia D’souza look-alike, as Joyeeta Ghosh is very beautiful and keeps the character lovable.
 She is pretty amazing as well.
 June Malia is excellent in the mysterious role.
 Swastika Mukherjee plays the biggest supporting character.
 She is the film’s femme fatale, the sexy, upper-class dame who has a secret.
-But it is Ritwick Chakraborty as Pantu Haldar, who steals the show along with Saswata Chatterjee as Shabor Dasgupta.
-You know Saswata Chatterjee.
-He is the assassin in Vidya Balan’s Kahaani.
+But it is Ritwick Chakraborty as Pantu Haldar who steals the show, along with Saswata Chatterjee as Shabor Dasgupta.
+You know Saswata Chatterjee; he is the assassin in Vidya Balan’s “Kahaani.”

 ‘Deep within, the memory of that kiss pricks me with happiness’